iendicott/Home-Assistant/SunSynk ESP Code/README.md

 ![8kW Inverter](8kw.png)

-## 5.5kW with Separate CAN & RS485 Ports.
+## Important Note : 5.5kW with Separate CAN & RS485 Ports.

 Use Pins 1 & 7 as pin2 isn’t connected on the PCB